sdc53/RealDash-CAN-MQTT-Node-Red-2-way/README.md

 This Node-red flow is 2-way meaning that it supports transmitting information back to MQTT to control relays, lights, etc.

 ## My use case
 I own a 1962 GM 4106 bus conversion (eg, converted to an RV) powered by a Detroit Diesel 6v96TA engine.
 I want engine and other sensor data available to me on my dash.
 I want to add sensors without needing to run additional wires and install expensive gauges.
-I want to be able to control certain "house systems" from my dash, eg lights and HVAC.
+I need to be able to control certain "house systems" from my dash, eg lights and HVAC.
 This solution should allow me to expand the system over time as I upgrade certain aspects of my bus.
 I can send a signal from a RealDash switch to turn on MQTT-controlled lights or relays.
 I can display information from any MQTT sensor on RealDash.

-## YouTube video and demo
+## YouTube videos and demo
-TODO, I will post a video on my YouTube channel called "This Old Bus" soon. https://www.youtube.com/channel/UC0WtcGAtbh6DgBAW5ckFtgQ/featured?view_as=subscriber
+Video walkthru and discussion: https://youtu.be/JI3K38Xs5dc I have a YouTube channel called "This Old Bus" that I will post additional updates to as this project progresses. https://www.youtube.com/channel/UC0WtcGAtbh6DgBAW5ckFtgQ/featured?view_as=subscriber

 ## ESPhome circuit
 I'm using the ESPhome firmware to program my ESP8266 boards.
 You can use whatever you want.
 If you want to see the circuit I'm using, look for the related project on my github page.